CREESTL/NanoTrade/docs/contracts/Benture.md

 function getMyShare(uint256 id) external view returns (uint256)
 ```

-Returns the share of the user in a given distribution
+Returns the share of the user in one of the previously         started distributions.